csiu/coursework-stat545/homework/hw10-data-from-the-web.md

 ![](figure/hw10-color-counts-1.png)

 Here we see that (as expected) the majority of abandoned Shoyru are commonly colored e.g. in blue, red, yellow, and green.
 Interestingly, more than 50 of abandoned Shoyru are Christmas colored.
-This somewhat large number can be explained by my somewhat background knowledge that one year the free Advent Calender gift was a Christmas paint brush which can be used to color any neopet into Christmas color... and prior to that, a Snow paint brush was offered...
+This somewhat large number can be explained by my somewhat background knowledge that one year the free Advent Calendar gift was a Christmas Paint Brush ([Dec 6, 2008](http://www.jellyneo.net/?go=advent&id=08)) which can be used to color any neopet into Christmas color... and another year, a Snow paint brush was offered ([Dec 25, 2012](http://www.jellyneo.net/?go=advent&id=12))...

 **The list of special abandoned Shoyrus**